 As a member of the Parks & Recreation Committee, I’ve worked to make our parks places where families want to gather and to build traditions that strengthen our community.
-Over the past few years, we’ve delivered meaningful upgrades and launched events that will continue well into the future.
+Over the past few years, we’ve launched events and delivered meaningful upgrades that will continue well into the future.

-Newburg Park – Expanded into a true community hub with a splash pad, new playground, walking trail, dog park, gazebo, two upgraded sports fields, plus new pickleball courts and bathrooms.
+Newburg Park – Transformed into a true community hub with a splash pad, new playground, walking trail, dog park, gazebo, two upgraded sports fields, plus new pickleball courts and bathrooms.

 Surrey Glen Park – Added a walking trail, playground, and gazebo, creating a safe and welcoming space close to home.
 We also used Open Space funds to purchase land and, with the help of grant funding, built a connector trail to link the park to the adjacent neighborhood.